jdichh/synthwave-scene/README.md

 <ul>
  <li><strike>Migrate to React.</strike></li>
 </ul>

-## Notice
-This is the "old" version.
+UPDATE (8/22/2023): This is the "old" version.
 I've migrated it into React [here](https://github.com/jdichh/synthwave-scene-REACT).

 ## Project setup
 ```